 Dave’s Triple is triple trouble!
 Start with three beef patties, and you’re already skating on thin nutritional ice.
 To make matters worse, this dish has three pieces of processed cheese and fatty mayo.
 The result?
 A burger that has two days’ of heart-harming trans fat and as much fat as nearly five orders of small fries off the Wendy’s menu.

 887 calories, 59 g fat, 25 g saturated fat, 2 g trans fat, 1,346 mg sodium, 48 g carbs, 3 g fiber, 11 g sugar, 42 g protein

 Jack in the Box’s menu has come a long way in the past few years, but a few major changes still need to be made, including banishing this bacon-topped beef burger.
 If the double helping of meat wasn’t bad enough, Jack adds garlic herb butter, Swiss cheese and globs of bacon mayo to his signature bun—and your buns will pay for it if you indulge.
 Just say no to this rear-expanding dish.
 Trying to slim down and trim the fat?
 Check out these 50 Best-Ever Weight Loss Tips!

 One former Sonic employee may have told the Reddit community to never order the Steak or Grilled Chicken, but we found something else you should back away from.
-This super-sized sip has more calories than 29 chocolate chip cookies, more fat than 43 strips of pan-fried bacon and more sugar than 7 Snicker bars!
-Is any more explanation as to why it made this list really required?
+This super-sized sip has more calories than 24 chocolate chip cookies, more fat than 36 strips of pan-fried bacon and more sugar than 6 Snicker bars!
+Need any more explanation as to why it made this list?
 Didn’t think so.
 Stay away if you want to protect your hard-earned flat belly!